bgoonz/docs-collection/github/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/about-codeql-code-scanning-in-your-ci-system.md

 ---
 title: About CodeQL code scanning in your CI system
 shortTitle: Code scanning in your CI
-intro: 'You can analyze your code with {% data variables.product.prodname_codeql %} in a third-party continuous integration system and upload the results to {% data variables.product.product_location %}.
-The resulting {% data variables.product.prodname_code_scanning %} alerts are shown alongside any alerts generated within {% data variables.product.product_name %}.'
+intro: "You can analyze your code with {% data variables.product.prodname_codeql %} in a third-party continuous integration system and upload the results to {% data variables.product.product_location %}.
+The resulting {% data variables.product.prodname_code_scanning %} alerts are shown alongside any alerts generated within {% data variables.product.product_name %}."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Advanced Security
   - Code scanning